Burned-over district: Religion

-Socialism
+Social and political reform

-In addition to religious activity, the region known as the Burned-over district was noted for social radicalism.
+In addition to religious activity, the region known as the burned-over district was noted for social radicalism.
 The Oneida Institute (1827–1843) was a center of abolitionism and the first college in the country to admit black students on the same terms as white students.
 The short-lived New-York Central College was the first college to accept both black students and women from its beginning and was also the first college in the country to employ African-American professors.
+Alfred University is the oldest surviving college in the United States to admit women to all its programs of study, rather than having female-specific programs.

 Elizabeth Cady Stanton, the early American feminist, was a resident of Seneca Falls in central New York in the mid-1800s.
 She and others in the community organized the Seneca Falls Convention devoted to women's suffrage and rights in 1848.

 The larger region was the main source of converts to the Fourierist utopian socialist movement, starting around 1816.
 The Skaneateles Community in central New York, founded in 1843, was such an experiment.
 The Oneida Society was also considered a utopian group.

 Related to radical reform, Upstate New York provided many Hunter Patriots, some of whom volunteered to invade Canada during the Patriot War from December 1837 to December 1838.